tikv/community/votes/0200-HuSharp-as-tikv-reviewer-and-bufferflies-as-tikv-committer.md

-# A Vote for HuSharp as TiKV Reviewer
+# A Vote for HuSharp as TiKV Reviewer and bufferflies as TiKV Committer

 ## Proposal